 The DJ 1200 was an unusual motorcycle with hub-centre steering, powered by a Peugeot 204 1130cc inline four.
 The endurance racer failed to qualify for the Bol d'Or.

 Sources: appeldephare.com, Moto Revue No. 2452, March 6, 1980

 Ets Diem, 28-30 rue de Borrégo, Paris 20

-Built 48cc cycle attachment engines 1948-54.
+Built 33cc and 48cc cycle attachment engines 1948-54.
 These were fitted to the Dupont invalid carriage, among others.

 Source: La Moto Francaise

 Image (right) appears to be a mid-1920s model.
 It has a Moser 4T engine, 250cc.
 3 speed.
 Chain Chain.
 Terry seat.